 Don't Delay!
 If you would like to start your PPI Claim against BT, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by BT, PPI may have been added to a customer's policy by BT, in some cases without their knowledge.
-BT may have declined a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by BT, PPI may have been attached to a customer's policy by BT, in some cases without their knowledge.
+BT may have denied a credit application if PPI was refused by the customer.

 BT PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by BT.

 There are many examples of BT mis-selling PPI, some customers were not even made aware by BT that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by BT that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to BT, and this was not explained to you at the point of sale, then you would be due compensation from BT.